I help people reclaim the freedom to move well again to stay active doing the things you enjoy doing.

-As a passionate wellness educator, yoga teacher, and mind-body specialist, Laura offers tools and resources in the form of classes, retreats and services in corporate wellness both live and online.
+As a passionate wellness educator and mind-body expert, Laura offers tools and resources in the form of coaching, classes, retreats and services in corporate wellness both live and online.

-Laura Warf has a Bachelor’s Degree in Education (Fitness) from McGill University, she is a trained coach with the certified coaches federation, a movement specialist and a certified canfitpro fitness instructor.
-Laura is the author of a mind-body specialist program, a yoga-certified instructor mentored by Mark Whitwell, and a Canadian Certified Yoga Teacher CA-RYT-500.
+Laura Warf has a Bachelor’s Degree in Education (Fitness) from McGill University in Montreal, she is a trained coach with the certified coaches federation, a movement/posture specialist with FMS and the Egoscue Method and a certified canfitpro fitness instructor.
+Laura is the author of a mind-body specialist program, a yoga-certified instructor mentored by Mark Whitwell (Heart of Yoga), and a Canadian Certified Yoga Teacher CA-RYT-500.
 She has extensive training from the Kripalu yoga centre and is qualified as a Reiki practitioner specializing in energy balancing.

 She has been fortunate to study and work with numerous enlightened teachers in the field of yoga, meditation, positive psychology and exercise science.
-It is the blend of these teachings which have helped shape who she is today and ignited the passion she generously shares by transmitting her knowledge and experience in all her sessions.
+It is the blend of these teachings which have helped shape who she is today and ignited the passion she generously shares by transmitting her knowledge and experience in all her sessions and interactions with clients.

-Laura founded the School of Happiness where she applies her principles, shares her knowledge and passion for movement through weekly live online classes and prerecorded yoga, functional fitness, and meditation sessions.
+Laura co-founded the School of Happiness where she applies her principles, shares her knowledge and passion for movement through weekly live online classes and prerecorded yoga, functional fitness, and meditation sessions.

 A Passion for Lifestyle Balance, Wellness, Yoga and Fitness

-Laura draws upon her 28 years of teaching experience in the fitness industry, she is the former editor of Beyond Fitness magazine and continues to write for various publications.
+Laura draws upon her 30 years of teaching experience in the fitness industry, she is the former editor of Beyond Fitness magazine and continues to write for various publications.
 You can follow her blog at the School of Happiness site schoolofhappiness.ca.
-For those looking for an alternative solution to back pain visit mendmybackprogram.com.
+For those looking for an alternative solution to back pain and posture therapy visit mendmybackprogram.com.

-As a former recipient of the Canfitpro presenter of the year award, and the Distinctive Women Trailblazer of the year award, she continues to teach and present at conferences and in companies across the country.
+As a former recipient of the canfitpro presenter of the year award, and the Distinctive Women Trailblazer of the year award, she teaches and presents at conferences and in companies across the country.

 Laura is passionate about sharing her knowledge and she has an engaging and skillful approach to make fitness, yoga, meditation and wellness accessible to everyone.